 Odyssey Interest Form

-Interest forms were due October 19, 2018, to be considered for team placement in this school year, and to identify parents who can coach, judge, and help manage the program.
+Interest forms will be due in fall 2019, and must be filled out in order to be considered for team placement in this school year, and to identify parents who can coach, judge, and help manage the program.

-In addition, we created a sign-up sheet for various activities here, so we can get a better count for planning.
+In addition, we will have some sign-ups for various activities, so we can get a better count for planning.

 When does Odyssey happen?